electricherd/audiobookfinder/README.md

 * using a config mod
 * new mDNS crate for searching (which is very cpu consuming, but the new one is just a very recent fork, but hoping)
 * common.rs for common helper, such as a thread-pool
-* client/server authorization/management in a safe way (some small crypto with [thrussh](https://pijul.org/thrussh/)), looking at [Pierre-Étienne Meunier - Building SSH servers in minutes](https://www.youtube.com/watch?v=TKQoPQcKKTw).
-* in and used but only as example, not yet understood:  [futures](https://tokio.rs/docs/getting-started/futures/) and ([tokio](https://tokio.rs/)) for async behavior and for networking

 ### ToDo:
 * not think of travis CI